-A Certificates of Deposit, or CD, is a savings vehicle used to earn a higher rate of return on funds that you’re not planning on using for a certain period of time; for example three months to five years.
+A Certificates of Deposit, or CD, is a savings vehicle used to earn a higher rate of return on funds that you’re not planning on using for a certain period of time.
 They provide a way to enjoy higher returns on your money with low risk.

 What kind of things should I use a CD for?

 A CD can be a very useful savings tool when planning to purchase a car, down payment on a house, or saving for a vacation, college expenses or retirement.

 CDs have a fixed length of term, typically ranging from three months to five years.
 The longer the term, the higher the interest rate or dividend.
 If you’re saving for college or retirement, you may want to consider a longer term to earn more on your money.

 How much interest can I earn on a CD?

 The interest or dividend earned on a CD typically varies based on the term of the CD.
 CDs typically pay a higher interest rate or dividend than standard savings, checking or money market accounts.

 Are there any other fees associated with CDs?